The interview process at Meta is challenging, especially for the engineering manager role where the bar is set high.

 It's also important to note that hiring managers and people who refer you have little influence on the overall process.
 They can help you get an interview at the beginning, but that's about it

-As we mentioned above, for the position of Meta Engineering Manager you'll face various types of interviews:
+As we mentioned above, for the position of Meta Engineering Manager you'll face three types of questions in your initial interview:

 Meta engineering managers need to have superb soft skills in order to lead teams and projects and facilitate seamless collaboration between engineers and cross-functional teams.
 The people management and cross-functional collaboration interview is to test these soft skills and see if you’ve got what it takes to be a leader at Meta.